graphql-rust/graphql-client/README.md

 ## Features

-- Precise types for query variables and responses
+- Precise types for query variables and responses.
-- Supports GraphQL fragments, objects, unions, inputs, enums, custom scalars and input objects
+- Supports GraphQL fragments, objects, unions, inputs, enums, custom scalars and input objects.
-- Works in the browser (WebAssembly)
+- Works in the browser (WebAssembly).
-- Subscriptions support (serialization-deserialization only at the moment)
+- Subscriptions support (serialization-deserialization only at the moment).
-- Copies documentation from the GraphQL schema to the generated Rust code
+- Copies documentation from the GraphQL schema to the generated Rust code.
-- Arbitrary derives on the generated responses
+- Arbitrary derives on the generated responses.
-- Arbitrary custom scalars
+- Arbitrary custom scalars.
-- Supports multiple operations per query document
+- Supports multiple operations per query document.
 - Supports setting GraphQL fields as deprecated and having the Rust compiler check their use.
+- [web client](./graphql_client_web) for boilerplate-free API calls from browsers.

 ## Getting started